 As a leader of people you need to encourage happiness in every facet of your business.
-I’ve created 10 techniques that will help your company be happy and successful.
+I’ve put together 15 proven techniques that will help your company be happy and successful.

 These are concepts that are easy to understand, but may be hard to apply to your company’s culture.
 I’ll break them down so you can use them in your company.

 Being happy yourself can sometimes be more difficult than making someone else happy.
 If you don’t know how to make yourself happy, it will be very difficult to help the people you manage to be happier.
 That’s why I believe your passions should guide many of your choices.

 You have to find what makes you happy at work and try to do more of it.
 If you are a manager and miss a certain aspect of your old job (i.e. more customer interaction), then try to do more of the customer interaction projects and give a part of your job that you dislike to an employee who enjoys the type of work that you don’t.

 I struggled with my own work happiness because I didn’t take responsibility for my own emotions.
 I would let my emotions run rampant, causing me much more pain than I needed to endure.
 Read my What Do I Do If I’m Unhappy at Work? to get a better idea of how to be happier at your job.

 2. Help People See Their Progress

 People want to see that their hard work is making a difference in people’s lives.
 It’s why janitors enjoy their work.
 They know what is expected of them and how to deliver on those expectations.

 That’s what most people need out of their work.
 They want know that at the end of their day that their hard work mattered.
 Why do you think teachers are paid more for all their hard work.
 Most of them don’t do it for the money.
 They do it because they see their students daily growth and believe in their purpose.